-Shopper dispatches events at key moments in the order and product lifecycle.
-These events allow you to hook into the system and add custom behavior — sending notifications, syncing with external services, updating analytics, or triggering workflows — without modifying any Shopper code.
+Shopper dispatches events at key moments in the order, product, and cart lifecycle.
+These events allow you to hook into the system and add custom behavior like sending notifications, syncing with external services, updating analytics, or triggering workflows without modifying any Shopper code.

 use Shopper\Core\Events\Orders\OrderCompleted;